Over the years, we’ve done several experiments with unusual vape flavours.

 “Evidence from our own research suggests that a significantly higher proportion of smokers who prefer to vape non-tobacco flavors go on to completely quit smoking cigarettes within three months.”

 In other words, non-tobacco flavours lead to a higher success rate when switching completely from smoking to vaping.
 This has been backed up by a more recent study by Buckell et al (published since this post was first written).
 Using a discrete choice experiment with other 2000 adult vapers, the authors found a flavour ban on e-cigarettes would lead to an increase in smoking rates.
+Meanwhile, Lin Li et al found that “the use of fruit and other sweet flavored e-liquids is positively related to smokers’ transition away from cigarettes”.

 Another smaller study by Pacek et al surveyed 240 young adults who dual use (both vape and smoke).
 In their survey, 17% of young vapers said they would smoke more if flavours were limited to tobacco and menthol.